-Our topic today is, for the second day in a row, freedom of the will.
+Our topic today is the challenge to free will posed by determinism.

 More precisely, our topic is the relationship between freedom of the will and determinism, and a cluster of arguments which seem to show that free will is incompatible with both determinism and indeterminism, and hence impossible.